Angela Stroud: Political career

 Due to redistricting, the 73rd district's incumbent representative Angie Sapik announced she would not seek re-election in 2024, after which Stroud entered the race.
 She faced a primary against John Adams, a member of the Washburn City Board and candidate for the 74th district in 2022.
 During the campaign, Stroud ran on giving more public funding to Wisconsin public schools and supporting more environmental regulations, especially to combat PFAS contamination.
 In the primary election, she won the Democratic nomination with 80% of the primary vote.
 Stroud went on to win the general election, receiving about 58% of the vote against Republican Frank Kostka, a former Department Commander for the Wisconsin American Legion and member of the Wisconsin American Legion Board of Directors.

 Stroud was sworn in on January 6, 2025.

 With the opening of the 107th Wisconsin Legislature Stroud joined the Legislative LGBTQ+ Caucus.
+In November 2025, Stroud and freshman senator Jodi Habush Sinykin introduced legislation to regulate AI data centers in the state.
+The bill as proposed would have required companies building the data centers pay their workers a prevailing wage, and establish "clear statewide guardrails" for the industry.

 Personal life and family

 Stroud lives in Gingles, Wisconsin, with her partner Cynthia, her stepson, and their rescue dog Mae.
 Stroud has four children and two grandchildren.